 Blood Sugar Levels

-Carbohydrates are the main type of food that can cause spikes and drops in blood sugar levels so diabetics need to limit their intake.
+Carbohydrates are the main type of food that can cause spikes and drops in blood sugar levels so people with diabetes need to limit their intake.
 Since artificial sweeteners do not contain carbohydrates, they have no affect on blood sugar levels.
 However, caution should be used because products that contain aspartame may have other ingredients that do add calories or carbohydrates, so the American Diabetes Association recommends reading nutrition labels carefully.

-Since artificial sweeteners such as aspartame do not contain calories, fat or carbohydrates, they are listed as free foods on the exchange list system for diabetic meal planning, reports the University of Arkansas.
+Since artificial sweeteners such as aspartame do not contain calories, fat or carbohydrates, they are listed as free foods on the exchange list system for diabetes meal planning, reports the University of Arkansas.
 Many foods and beverages that contain aspartame, such as soda, ice cream, candy and others, are not considered healthy foods, so they should be eaten in moderation.
 Foods and drinks with artificial sweeteners while safe, should only be consumed as an occasional treat.